Zantac Recall: Potential Zantac Cancer Risk from NDMA

 Have you taken Zantac and been diagnosed with cancer?

-Even without a blanket Zantac recall, this drug may still be dangerous.
+Zantac may be dangerous.

 There is no obligation and there are no upfront costs or attorney fees unless we win your case.